WesternFriend/westernfriend.org/deploy.md

 Access the app console via DigitalOcean admin UI, and run the following commands.

 1. run migrations
     - `python manage.py migrate`
 2. create a superuser
    - `python manage.py createsuperuser`
 3. collect static files
    - `python manage.py collectstatic --no-input`

-At this point, make sure to check the DigitalOcean Space were static files should be stored, to ensure the app has access to the storage space.
+At this point, make sure to check the DigitalOcean Space where static files should be stored, to ensure the app has access to the storage space.

 ## Scaffold initial content